dustinpfister/blog_posts/_posts/threejs-text-geometry.md

 I assume that you have at least a fair amount of background with client side javaScript, and have also worked out at least a few demos of your own with threejs at this point.
 If not you might want to take a step back because this is not a [post for people that are totally new to threejs](/2018/04/04/threejs-getting-started/) and client side javaScrit in general.

+### Source code is also up on Github

+I also have the souce code examples for this post up on my [test threejs repo](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-text-geometry) on Github.
+This is also where I place the source code examples for my [many other blog posts on threejs](/categories/three-js/) as well.

+### Version Numbers matter

+When I first wrote this blog post I was following my [r152 style rules](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r152/README.md) when getting the source code demos together.
+This means that I am using javaScipt module type script tags.

 ## 1 - Basic Text Geometry Example